 Tip #2: Go out and practice

-Believe it or not, some of the most sought after professionals in the photography world still talk about practice as a key element to their continued success.
-The ideas is that if you stop learning you stop creating thoughtful images that are fresh.
+Believe it or not, some of the most sought-after professionals in the photography world still talk about practice as a key element to their continued success.
+The idea is that if you stop learning you stop creating thoughtful images that are fresh.

 So practice, practice, practice.